Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 5. On the day of the appointment, simply present the confirmation message from LINE at the clinic to complete the registration process.

-Features of LINE reservations: Taiwanese tourists are particularly favored, and post-treatment consultations can also be conducted via LINE, which is more convenient than emailing.
+Features of LINE reservations: Taiwanese tourists are particularly accommodating, and post-treatment consultations can also be conducted via LINE, which is more convenient than emailing.

 Korean Seoul Jiangnan medical tourism